 There are all sorts of things you can do to drive more fuel efficiently.
 But your choice of car will be the key to spending less on fuel.
 All cars now have well-documented fuel consumption characteristics, which can help you understand the running costs of a car on your consideration list.
 It's all about understanding the total cost of ownership and how much your new car impacts the world around you.

 Understanding Your Fuel Options

 You have three main choices when you pull into your local petrol station: 91 octane, 95 octane and diesel.
-Modern vehicles perform best and most fuel efficiently with the recommended fuel type.
-Using the wrong fuel may lead to increased fuel consumption and engine wear and could end up costing you more – see AA's motoring tips.
+Modern vehicles perform best and most fuel-efficient with the recommended fuel type.
+Using the wrong fuel may lead to increased fuel consumption and engine wear and could end up costing you more.
 Stick with the manufacturers’ recommendations.